Edmonton Oil Kings

-The Edmonton Oil Kings are a Canadian junior ice hockey team based in Edmonton, Alberta, that play in the Western Hockey League (WHL).
+The Edmonton Oil Kings are a Canadian junior ice hockey team based in Edmonton that play in the Western Hockey League (WHL).
 The team, founded in 2006, shares an ownership group with the National Hockey League's Edmonton Oilers.
 The team is the fourth WHL team based in Edmonton, and its identity connects to the original Oil Kings club, which was one of the league's founding franchises in 1966.
 The Oil Kings are three-time WHL champions and won the 2014 Memorial Cup.

 Franchise history

 Earlier Edmonton teams

 Edmonton has a long history in the Western Hockey League.
 The original Oil Kings, owned and managed by Bill Hunter, were one of the league's founding franchises in 1966, and one of its most successful, winning back-to-back championships in 1970 and 1971.
 However, the arrival of the Edmonton Oilers in the World Hockey Association led to the Oil Kings relocating to Portland in 1976, becoming the Winter Hawks.
 The Oil Kings were briefly resurrected for a single season in 1978–79, when the Flin Flon Bombers played in Edmonton before moving on to Great Falls, Montana.
 Edmonton was awarded an expansion franchise in 1996—the Edmonton Ice—but the team survived only two seasons before moving to Cranbrook, British Columbia, and becoming the Kootenay Ice—the team had found itself in conflict with the Oilers and was barred from playing at Northlands Coliseum, playing instead at the Northlands Agricom.
 These challenges, along with similar difficulties in Calgary, Vancouver, and Winnipeg, suggested that the WHL struggled to compete with professional hockey in Western Canada's largest markets.

 Alternate logo introduced by the team in 2013.